 Does climate change affect women more than men?
 Who profits more from digitalisation?
 Sociologist Professor Martina Padmanabhan and Development Economist Professor Michael Grimm have founded a European network of excellence on Feminist Political Ecology that carefully examines gender relations in the responses to environmental challenges.

 In a nutshell:

 - Men and women have different environmental concerns.
-“Men would be more oriented towards making profit, and women more oriented towards ensuring that there’s good and safe nutrition at home”, says Professor Grimm.
+‘Men tend to be more profit-oriented, while women are more concerned with ensuring good and safe nutrition at home’, said Professor Grimm.

 About project WEGO and the Passau team of researchers

 Sociologist Professor Martina Padmanabhan and Development Economist Professor Michael Grimm, both from the University of Passau, are co-founders of a network that brings together some of the most prominent internationally known feminist political ecologists.
 Universities in Germany, the UK, the Netherlands, Sweden and Italy participate at the WEGO-network.
 WEGO stands for ‘Well-being, Ecology, Gender and cOmmunity’.